The SDA is a democratic, non-profit scholarly association registered with the Brønnøysund Register Centre in Norway.

 Dr Peter Jones is an SDA co-founder and professes the discipline at OCAD University, Toronto where he teaches in the Strategic Foresight and Innovation and the Design for Health graduate programs.
 Peter leads systemic design research in new economies, healthcare, media, community governance, social system and policy design, through collaboration in international networks.
 Since 2001, Peter has led the strategic innovation consultancy Redesign Network.
 He connects research and practice through founding commitments with the Flourishing Enterprise Institute, Drawdown Toronto, Bounce Beyond, the Agoras Institute, and OCAD’s Strategic Innovation Lab.
 Peter is convening the 12th year of Design with Dialogue, a community of practice to educate and socialize creative facilitation of dialogues for transformation.
 His publications are found at designdialogues.com

-Benedicte Wildhagen is an experienced design and innovation adviser with deep expertise in orchestrating strategic and innovative use of design in the public and private sector.
+Benedicte Wildhagen is an experienced design and innovation adviser with deep expertise in planning for, and orchestration of strategic and innovative use of design in the public and private sector.
 She is experienced in developing multi-stakeholder, human-centred innovation initiatives within or between organizations.
 Benedicte is responsible for Design and Architecture Norway’s (DOGA) co-design and development of StimuLab, an experimental public sector program in collaboration with the Norwegian Digitization Directorate.
 Since 2016 StimuLab has been a catalyst for commissioning and applying systemic design to complex public innovation issues in Norway.
-She seeks to bring the public sector, research and businesses together to promote design and the design industry as innovative, creative and professional among decision-makers.
-For the last decade, she has served as sensor for and collaborative partner with Systems Oriented Design at the Oslo School of Architecture and Design (AHO).
-Benedicte is also part of D-box, a National Center for Transforming public services, consisting of DOGA, AHO, and BI Norwegian Business School.
-D-box aims to engage in questions relating to the materiality, structures, processes, relations, systems, and complexities of the Norwegian public sector, look at emergent hybrid capabilities, and develop executive courses for the public sector.
+For the last decade, she has served as a sensor for, and a collaborative partner with Systems Oriented Design at the Oslo School of Architecture and Design (AHO).
+Benedicte is also part of D-box – National Center for Transforming public services.

 Dr Evan Barba is an associate professor in the Communication, Culture and Technology Program at Georgetown University in Washington, DC and co-director of the Technology Design Studio, a multidisciplinary laboratory for the design and analysis of socio-technical systems.
 His research examines the close coupling of human-machine systems at every level of scale, from the personally embedded (brain-computer interfaces) to the extraterrestrial (satellite servicing systems).
 Evan is also an affiliated faculty with the Department of Computer Science, Program in Learning and Design, the Georgetown Environment Initiative, and the Global Cities Initiative.
 His research has been funded by NASA, the U.S. National Science Foundation, the Laudato Si’ Fund, and others.
 Evan is also a lifetime maker and tinkerer and when not researching he enjoys creating all manner of artifacts from the purely functional to the absolutely ridiculous.
 He is one of the SDA founding members and joined the board in 2019.